diegomedina248/Memcached/README.md

 All tests can be found under the *tests* directory.

-Unit tests use `jest` and can be found under the *unit* directory.
+Unit and integration tests use `jest` and can be found under their respective subdirectory.
 To run them, type the following:

 ```console
 npm test
 ```

-Stress tests use `artillery` and can be found under the *load* directory.
+Stress tests use `artillery` and can be found under the *load* subdirectory.
 To run them, type the following:

 ```console
 artillery run tests/load/load-tests.yml